Maven

 Compile Kotlin and Java sources

 To compile projects that include Kotlin and Java source code, invoke the Kotlin compiler before the Java compiler.
-In maven terms that means that kotlin-maven-plugin
+In Maven terms it means that kotlin-maven-plugin

 should be run before maven-compiler-plugin